Getting Your Toddler to Stay in Bed at Bedtime and All Night Long

 - “Sleep until 6:00 a.m.” (or whatever realistic time you choose as long as it’s not before 6:00 a.m.).

-“Stay in bed quietly until the wakeup music comes on.” (check out the Good Nite Lite that is perfect for this!….see ad on right)
+- “Stay in bed quietly until the wakeup music comes on.” (check out the Good Nite Lite that is perfect for this!)

 - “Take a nap or quiet time.”

 In the morning, give out the rewards promptly.
 In addition to stickers, give plenty of praise and hugs, which mean even more to her than those cherished stickers.
 Try not to make her feel that she is bad if she failed, just tell her that she can try again that night and that you know she can do it.
 If she’s done a really good sleep job, you can give her an extra sticker for her jacket or her hand so she can show it to her grandmother, babysitter, preschool teacher, or the bank teller.

-Use The Sleep Lady Shuffle to Help Your Toddler Sleep
+The Sleep Lady Shuffle Helps to Get Your Toddler to Stay in Bed

 This means you can sit up next to your toddler while they go to sleep at bedtime.
 Here is the part where you get less sleep in the short run.
 Each time they wake up during the night calmly return them to bed and sit by their bedside until they are asleep.
 Move your chair further away every 3 nights.
-If you are consistent, your toddler should be sleeping through the night within 2-3 weeks.
+If you are consistent, you should get your toddler to stay in bed, sleeping through the night within 2-3 weeks.
 It can take longer the older they get, and the more inconsistent you have been in the past.

 Make Sure Your Child is Well-Napped